 Chris Pottmeyer represents clients in high-stakes commercial disputes in state and federal courts.
-Chris has assisted clients resolve disputes involving contract breaches, business torts, class actions, securities violations, investigations, and insurance recovery.
-He has coordinated strategy and fact development across cases and jurisdictions, at every stage of litigation, from discovery to dispositive motions to trial.
+Chris has assisted clients resolve disputes involving contract breaches, business torts, class actions, securities violations, construction disputes, investigations, and insurance recovery.
+His experience includes successfully briefing and arguing motions in limine and dispositive motions, taking and defending depositions, and coordinating strategy and fact development through every stage of litigation.

 Chris actively participates in the Pro Se Pro Bono ADR Program in the United States District Court for the Western District of Pennsylvania, where he advises pro se litigants for purposes of alternative dispute resolution.
 Before joining Jones Day, Chris was a teacher and mentor for students with developmental disabilities.